Quasiprobability fluctuation theorem behind the spread of quantum information: Results

-where the left-hand side is the variance of the stochastic mutual information change and the right-hand side represents the degree of the information decay.
-The quasiprobability fluctuation theorem in Eq. (\ref{eq:FT}) provides much more statistical descriptions on the information spreading than the quantum data-processing inequality.
+where the left-hand side is the variance of the mutual information change and the right-hand side represents the degree of the information decay.
+One can learn more about the system-environment evolution based on the high-order distribution of $\Delta\iota$.
+For example, the black hole scrambling \cite{almheiriEntropyHawkingRadiation2021} may be probed by the statistics of the outgoing radiation based on the fluctuation theorem (\ref{eq:FT}).
+When the dissipation is large, the high-order statistics is required.

 In the thermodynamic context, the fluctuation theorem regarding to the classical information dissipation firstly appeared in \cite{zengNewFluctuationTheorems}.
-It characterizes the extra thermodynamic cost in the Maxwell's demon model.
+It characterizes the extra thermodynamic cost in Maxwell's demon model.
 Later, the dissipative mutual information is studied in quantum cases, within the framework of two-point measurement scheme \cite{zhangConditionalEntropyProduction2021a}.
-The issue of the two-point measurement scheme is the measurement performed initially would kill the quantum correlation, therefore only classical correlation is left.
+The issue of the two-point measurement scheme is that the measurement performed initially would kill the quantum correlation, therefore only classical correlation is left.